 Cookies can be decorated with buttercream frosting, although many people use royal icing to decorate sugar cookies.
 The buttercream will hold up on a cookie because a slight crust will form on the frosting.
 It will never fully harden like royal icing.

-Fluffy Vanilla Buttercream Frosting:
+Fluffy Vanilla Buttercream Frosting Recipe

 3 cups powdered sugar